vigneshv92/Natural-Language-Processing-Specialization/Natural Language Processing with Attention Models/README.md

 ### Question Answering (Week 3)

+Explore transfer learning with state-of-the-art models like T5 and BERT, then build a model that can answer questions.

 ### Learning Objectives

 * Gain intuition for how transfer learning works in the context of NLP